Interview with Evacomics, a Singaporean manga artist

 Evacomics Interview Question #2

 You mentioned the negative things about Japan.
-Are you able to tell us more about it?
+Can you tell us more about it?

-So, one of the most impressionable one, which I felt was negative, was the way they reject someone.
-I was under my scholarship and asked my scholarship officers if I could go back to Singapore for a holiday break.
+So, one of the most impressionable ones I felt was negative was how they rejected someone.
+I was under my scholarship and asked my scholarship officers if I could return to Singapore for a holiday break.
 And they said, “Hmm, it’s very difficult.”
 And I said, “Oh, difficult?
 Why?”
-And they don’t give me a reason and kept on saying it is difficult.
+And they didn’t give me a reason and kept saying it was difficult.
 Eventually, I couldn’t wait, so I bought the tickets and flew off.
 But it’s actually their way of saying no. I think they try to avoid conflicts.
-They will perceive us as too pushy because when they say it’s difficult, it is their way of rejecting us and we should not prompt.
+They will perceive us as too pushy because when they say it’s difficult, it is their way of rejecting us, and we should not be prompted.

 Evacomics Interview Question #3

-As a comic book author who has garnered a wide international following on social media, how would you define your success?
+As a comic book author who has garnered a broad international following on social media, how would you define your success?

-The first part of success is you garner more international fans, beyond Singapore and Malaysia.
+The first part of success is garnering more international fans beyond Singapore and Malaysia.
 The second part is how you monetise it.
-We have a lot of fans but how we monetise it is the issue.
-Some creators sell books internationally, others sell merchandise on their websites.
-Some get on Patreon, which is another platform, as a kick-starter.
-So, you become a patron of your favourite creators and you pay a monthly fee.
+We have a lot of fans, but how we monetise it is the issue.
+Some creators sell books internationally, and others sell merchandise on their websites.
+Some get on Patreon, another platform, as a kick starter.
+So, you become a patron of your favourite creators, and you pay a monthly fee.

-The fourth way, which is what I am doing, is through commission projects.
-Through social media, clients will know who are doing comics and familiarise themselves with your characters.
-They may have projects in mind and may engage you for your work.
+The fourth way I am doing this is through commission projects.
+Through social media, clients will know who is doing comics and familiarise themselves with your characters.
+They may have projects in mind and may engage you in your work.
 That’s how you monetise it.

 Evacomics Interview Question #4